Jamesits/draft6/README.md

 Guitar to "MIC in" converter.

-This circuit converts a typical electric guitar's output (6.35mm) to a electret microphone input (3.5mm) on the normal sound card that usually come with your motherboard.
+This circuit converts a typical electric guitar's Hi-Z output (6.35mm) to a electret microphone input (3.5mm) on the normal sound card that usually come with your motherboard.

 ## Compatibility

-This circuit assumes your sound card provides a 3.85V DC bias voltage and a 2.2K resistance.
+This circuit assumes your sound card provides a DC bias voltage.

 ## Copyright